-The main dissemination activities of this knowledge management component are the publication by writing a policy brief note to serve as advocacy material to encourage parties to implement climate change adaptation strategies.
-Successfully completing a lesson learning school textbook of Adaptation to climate change was conducted to document climate change adaptation measures and increase public awareness of climate change.
-In addition, other publishing materials such as digital infocomputer graphics, video graphics, flyers, posters, billboard, and another digital publishing materials etc., are designed to encourage accelerated diffusion of learning dissemination and to ensure that all parties get lesson learned.
+The main dissemination activities of this knowledge management component are the publication by writing a policy brief to serve as advocacy material to encourage parties to implement climate change adaptation strategies.
+Successfully completing a lesson learning textbook of Adaptation to climate change was conducted to document climate change adaptation measures and increase public awareness of climate change.
+In addition, other publishing materials such as digital infographics, video graphics, billboard, and another digital publishing materials are designed to accelerated learning dissemination and to ensure that all parties get lesson learned.
 The launch of short films and documentaries was conducted to document all components of the project and to capture stories of experience and learning in each of the completed project activities, which are the achievements of the adaptation fund program.

-Dissemination activities also include conducting a study of the impact of the program on the state of the landscape and the lifescape social landscape at the project intervention site.
+Dissemination activities also include conducting a study of the impact of the program on the state of the landscape and the lifescape at the project intervention site.
 This activity will produce a climate change risk assessment document in the karst ecosystem landscape as a material to anticipate the threat of climate change in the future.
 Technology platform for the dissemination of all activities on project components, web-based or mobile applications operationalized by project management, to facilitate access to information for parties.